-To create an inviting, conducive flow from the moment you set foot inside your space, think about how you normally start your workouts.
-If you typically begin by doing some stretching and light cardio, a warmup station featuring a yoga mat and jump rope will put you in the right frame of mind.
-From there, you could situate a Pilates' station that gets your heart beating while targeting strength building in major muscle groups.
-Consider how your workout evolves, and design your gym in a way that complements your individual workout style, allowing you to move from one station to the next with ease.
-Make sure you have room for a friend to join in on the activities if you want to include a workout buddy.
+Now it's time to map out the space, but take a step back to think about where everything should go.
+Think about how you normally start your workouts.
+If you typically begin with stretches and light cardio, an open warmup station with a yoga mat and jump rope will put you in the right frame of mind.
+Consider how your workout evolves, and design your gym in a way that complements your individual style, allowing you to move from one station to the next with fluid ease.